sankalpswamy/StatsHelper/README.md

         ./a.out

     HTML:
-        Download helper.html, open the file in a browser of you choosing and it will open a menu where you can input your data file.
+        Download helper.html, open the file in a browser of you choosing.

 Menu Options: